avinoamr/prettylogs/README.md

 """ >> logger.info({ "you": "Big Bird" } )
 ```

-Another little trick is that the local scope is also available in string formatting (unless overridden explicitly):
+Another little trick is that the local scope is also available in string formatting (unless overridden):

 ```python
 howmany = "SEVEN"